Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.
-Databricks Delta Lake is a storage layer that enhances the reliability and performance of data lakes.
-The tiered storage approach involves moving less frequently accessed data to more affordable storage tiers while keeping frequently accessed and critical data in high-performance storage tiers.
-This tactic can reduce storage expenses while also improving query performance.
-The challenges of workload optimization and query performance in the healthcare environment may not be directly addressed by tiered storage despite the fact that it addresses storage optimization.
-This option places more emphasis on data storage than workload optimization.

-&nbsp;&nbsp;&nbsp;&nbsp;D.or date, and creating the necessary indexes to facilitate quicker data retrieval.
-The team can reduce the amount of data that needs to be scanned during queries by partitioning the data and building indexes, which will improve performance and use fewer resources.
-This method specifically addresses the difficulties associated with maximizing workloads and query performance in the healthcare industry, where there are significant amounts of data and intricate data relationships.

 &nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
 Databricks Auto Loader feature automates the process of ingesting and loading data from different sources.
 It has built-in data validation capabilities and is scalable.
 Auto Loader cannot directly address the difficulties of maximizing workloads and query performance in the healthcare environment, even though it can be useful for automating data ingestion.
 This option puts more emphasis on data ingestion than workload optimization.

 &nbsp;&nbsp;&nbsp;&nbsp;B.is incorrect.
 Data processing in small, continuous batches is known as micro-batching.
 Databricks offers the streaming processing framework known as Structured Streaming.
 This method allows for almost real-time analytics and offers fault tolerance in the event of errors.
 Although micro-batching can support near real-time analytics, it might not be the best solution for streamlining workloads and query performance in the medical setting.
 When compared to other options, processing data in small batches can increase resource consumption and latency, especially when dealing with large volumes of data.

+&nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.
+Databricks Delta Lake is a storage layer that enhances the reliability and performance of data lakes.
+The tiered storage approach involves moving less frequently accessed data to more affordable storage tiers while keeping frequently accessed and critical data in high-performance storage tiers.
+This tactic can reduce storage expenses while also improving query performance.
+The challenges of workload optimization and query performance in the healthcare environment may not be directly addressed by tiered storage despite the fact that it addresses storage optimization.
+This option places more emphasis on data storage than workload optimization.

+&nbsp;&nbsp;&nbsp;&nbsp;D. Is correct .
+Creating the necessary indexes to facilitate quicker data retrieval.
+The team can reduce the amount of data that needs to be scanned during queries by partitioning the data and building indexes, which will improve performance and use fewer resources.
+This method specifically addresses the difficulties associated with maximizing workloads and query performance in the healthcare industry, where there are significant amounts of data and intricate data relationships.

 **Question 41: Data Processing In a highly complex and time-sensitive streaming data processing scenario, a data engineering team at a major financial institution is tasked with using Databricks to analyze a sizable amount of real-time financial market data.
 Data such as stock prices, trade orders, and market indicators must be processed almost instantly to support trading decisions.
 The team must manage data spikes during active trading hours, ensure low-latency processing, and maintain data accuracy, among other challenges.
 They must come up with a workable plan to streamline the pipeline for processing streaming data.
 To successfully optimize their streaming data processing, which of the following options should the data engineering team choose?**